CHS-CS50/2019/tools.md

 Temporary programming environments for students and teachers
 <https://sandbox.cs50.io/>

+## CS50 Lab

+Programming environment for students to complete guided assignments.

 ## CS50 IDE

-CS50 IDE is a cloud-based Integrated Development Environment powered by AWS Cloud9 that features a cloud-based Ubuntu environment.
+CS50 IDE is a cloud-based Integrated Development Environment powered by AWS that features a cloud-based Ubuntu environment.
 Since it’s cloud-based, you can continue working on your problem sets even if you use a different computer!

-You can also share your workspace with others.
-Visit [https://cs50.readthedocs.io/ide/online/#sharing-your-workspace](https://cs50.readthedocs.io/ide/online/#sharing-your-workspace) for more information.

 ## Command-Line Tools